 - Check the “MENU K: SOURCE SELECT” to make sure the proper start sources are programmed.
 If you are starting the control with terminals.
 Set Auto Start Source & Manual Start Source to Terminal.
 If using serial mode or keypad, set to Start Source to keypad or Serial.

-If the Drive does not Run once enabled
+When the Drive does not Run once enabled

 - Verify you have a setpoint programmed.
 The setpoint is the top right line of the display.